What is Manual Lymphatic Drainage (MLD)?

 Inadequate circulation can certainly create the uncomfortable sensation of tired and heavy legs.
-Poor circulation is the result of two main factors generating from poor blood return and water retention.
+Poor circulation is the result of two main factors generated by poor blood return and water retention.

 The first one, mechanic, is the result of the compression of the inferior vena cava (IVC) by the uterus that expands with the baby and compresses the main vein carrying the blood up from the legs.
-With the growth of your baby the compression increases and the normal blood return to you lower limbs decreases.
+With the growth of your baby, the compression increases and the normal blood return to your lower limbs decreases.

 The second factor is hormonal and linked to the high concentration of oestrogen and relaxin secreted by your body during pregnancy.
 Indeed, these two hormones decrease the tonus of your veins.

-Manual Lymphatic Drainage is safe throughout a woman’s pregnancy – safe for mother and safe for baby.
-As well as not being detrimental, it is enhancing because it is congestion reducing.
-As long as pre-eclampsia is ruled out, MLD is the treatment of choice for puffy eyes, puffy ankles and tired, swollen legs in pregnancy.
-It can help make pregnancy induced carpal tunnel manageable, and is another good preparation for labour tool because of its calming and soporific effect.
+Manual Lymphatic Drainage is safe throughout a woman’s pregnancy – safe for the mother and safe for the baby.
+As well as not being detrimental, it is enhancing because it is reducing congestion.
+As long as pre-eclampsia is ruled out, MLD is the treatment of choice for puffy eyes, puffy ankles and tired, swollen legs during pregnancy.
+It can help make pregnancy-induced carpal tunnel manageable and is another good preparation for labour tool because of its calming and soporific effect.

 Why suffer the pain when you can have a comfortable pregnancy?

-Some of the many pathologies that can benefit from MLD include: fibromyalgia, disorders associated with the head and neck (chronic sinusitis, migraines, whiplash), hypertension, stress, allergies, common acne and acne rosacea, constipation, multiple sclerosis, rheumatoid and osteo-arthritis, localized post-traumatic oedema, bruising, surgical procedures (useful to complement mobilization by physical therapy), and many more.
-MLD can be used to improve scar tissue and to reduce bruising after surgery or injury.
-It is an excellent therapy for rejuvenation as a beauty treatment and can reduce puffiness and fine lines and wrinkles.
+Some of the many pathologies that can benefit from MLD include fibromyalgia, disorders associated with the head and neck (chronic sinusitis, migraines, whiplash), hypertension, stress, allergies, common acne and acne rosacea, constipation, multiple sclerosis, rheumatoid and osteoarthritis, localized post-traumatic oedema, bruising, surgical procedures (useful to complement mobilization by physical therapy), and many more.
+MLD can be used to improve scar tissue and reduce bruising after surgery or injury.
+It is an excellent therapy for rejuvenation as a beauty treatment and can reduce puffiness and fine lines, and wrinkles.